-This course covers selected works in American literature from its beginnings to 1865.
+This course covers selected works in American Literature from its beginnings to 1865.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.